Bandcamp to waive their revenue share on the first Friday of next three months

-Bandcamp has announced they’ll be waiving their revenue share on the first Friday of the next three months – May 1, June 5 and July 3 – to support artists and labels affected by the coronavirus pandemic.
+Bandcamp has announced it will be waiving its revenue share on the first Friday of the next three months to support artists and labels affected by the coronavirus pandemic.

 The music distribution platform typically take a 15 per cent share of digital sales and 10 per cent from merchandise.